smol-ai/GodMode/README.md

 ## usage

-I usually just always press Cmd+Shift+G -> quick open
+I usually just always press Cmd+Shift+G -> quick open to use it.
+You can modify this keyboard shortcut if you build it from source.

+Login for Anthropic via Google SSO is broken right now - it requires a popup which is blocked at least in my testing.
+Would welcome a PR to fix that, but otherwise regular email + login token works fine.

-you can resize the overall window with a click n drag, but unfortuantely my attempts to make the individual webviews resizable have not worked.
+you can resize the overall window with a click n drag.
+Cmd+1/2/3/A or drag to resize the internal webviews as you wish.

 to start a new conversation, cmd+R (simple window refresh, nothing special)

-copy and paste doesnt seem to work right now in the superprompt. you have to paste individually inside of each webview.
-PR a fix if you know whats going on?

 ## build from source